nds-org/nbi-pilot/README.md

 You should now have access to your Jupyter environment.
 You can either upload the sample notebook from this repository or clone the repository in Jupyter.

+## Jupyter notebook
+The sample notebook is based on the Robin Gandhi's [example](http://faculty.ist.unomaha.edu/rgandhi/r/mongoNBI.html).

+The notebook connects to the MongoDB hosted in Labs Workbench.

 ## Docker image
 The Docker image is intended for use in the NDS Labs Workbench service.
 The image extends the  ```jupyter/scipy-notebook``` adding matplotlib and pymongo dependencies.
 To build:
 ```